Beijing Food Tour

 Just outside the hutong, we’ll sample grilled kebabs made by Chinese Muslims from the country’s far northwest.
 We’ll also sink our teeth into the city’s can’t-miss street food: jianbing (Chinese crepe), local donkey burgers and jarred yogurt, before finishing up at a patriotic family-run chicken wing joint that does Beijingers proud.
 This experience is vegetarian- and kid-friendly.

-Please note: We DO NOT visit the Wangfujing or Donghuamen Night Markets on this route.
+Please note: Our walks in Beijing were developed by Culinary Backstreets and our partner in China, UnTour.
+We DO NOT visit the Wangfujing or Donghuamen Night Markets on this route.
 We believe China’s food is found where locals eat on a regular basis, not at places where eating pre-cooked food at over-inflated tourist prices is the norm.

 How long are the Beijing culinary tours?
 Culinary tours last approximately 3 hours, with minimal walking between sampling spots.